idvorkin/techdiary/notes/ios-nomad.md

 First you need a remote box, I use lightsail.
 For 10\$ a month I've never run out of CPU or disk.
 Next you need to be able to connect to the box using SSH, and that requires an ssh client.
 I use [blink](https://blink.sh/) and couldn't be happier.
 Great product, great support.

-#### ssh super powers - port forwarding and tmux auto-attach.
+#### ssh super powers - port forwarding and TMUX auto-attach.

-Beacuse ssh doesn't keep persistant sessions, I use tmux with an auto reattach script.
+Because ssh doesn't keep persistent sessions, I use TMUX with an auto reattach script.
 If you're not doing this, go learn how it's awesome.
 You should also know about ssh [port forwarding](https://github.com/idvorkin/techdiary#ssh)

-My [dotfiles](https://github.com/idvorkin/settings) should provide some insights on powerful command line tricks.
-For inspiration, here's what my tmux sessions look like (press [C-B w](https://github.com/idvorkin/Settings/blob/master/shared/.tmux.conf) to get this view)
+My [dot files](https://github.com/idvorkin/settings) should provide some insights on powerful command line tricks.
+For inspiration, here's what my TMUX sessions look like (press [C-B w](https://github.com/idvorkin/Settings/blob/master/shared/.tmux.conf) to get this view)

 ```
 (0)   - main: 6 windows (attached)